cx-prog-lang/.github/profile/README.md

 ## Design Principle

- 1. No adaptation required for non-exotic legacy C code.
+ 1. No adaptation required for legacy C code (excluding macro expansions).
  2. No name mangling for user-defined externally visible symbols.
  3. Minimum hidden or implicit operations.
 (If inevitable, tight-scoping of such.)
  4. Clear and simple link between the language specification and its implementation.